virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/tools-and-libraries/tools-and-libraries.md

 - completeness and maturity of the framework
 - usability and learning curve
-- the clearness in the official documentation
+- how easy to understant is the official documentation
 - number of official and unofficial examples, guides and tutorials
 - industry-side diffusion